bfenetworks/ingress-bfe/README.md

 ## Features and Advantages

-- Traffic routing: support routing rules based on Host, Path, Cookie and Header
+- Traffic routing based on Host, Path, Cookie and Header
-- Load balancing among Services: support load balancing among multiple Services of the same application
+- Supports load balancing among multiple Services of the same application
-- Flexible plugin framework: developers can add new features efficiently, based on this framework
+- Flexible plugin framework, based on which developers can add new features efficiently
-- Configuration hot reload: configurations can be updated by hot reload, avoiding impact on existing long connections
+- Configuration hot reload, avoiding impact on existing long connections

 ## Quick start